SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_power_manager_tickless_idle/readme.md

 ## Purpose/Scope

- This application demonstrates the power manager service APIs, active state transitions(PS4, PS3 and PS2), standby state transitions (PS4, PS3 and PS2) and sleep-wakeup (PS4, PS3, PS2 and PS1 State with RAM retention) with tick-less idle mode.
+ This application demonstrates the power manager service APIs, active state transitions (PS4, PS3, and PS2), standby state transitions (PS4, PS3, and PS2) and sleep-wakeup (PS4, PS3, PS2, and PS1 sleep with RAM retention) with tick-less idle mode.

 ## Overview

 - Tick-less Mode, a capability offered by the FreeRTOS real-time operating system (RTOS), enables the system to diminish power usage by transitioning into a low-power state during periods of task inactivity.
-- According to the configuration in power_manager_tickless_idle example application, it updates the power state in the requirement as per the user selection upon OS timer expiration.
-It then determines the highest attainable operating state and begins the transition.
-When application gets the idle time, Power manager initiates the sleep or standby state based on the SL_SI91X_STANDBY macro value.
+- The power_manager_tickless_idle example application updates the power state based on the user's selection when the OS timer expires.
+It then identifies the highest attainable operating state and initiates the transition.
+When the application becomes idle, the power manager triggers either sleep or standby mode, depending on the value of the SL_SI91X_STANDBY macro.
-- Sleep or Standby - Demonstrations of wake-up with RAM retention are showcased in PS4, PS3 and PS2 states, automatically adjusting to the attainable state.
+- Sleep or Standby - Demonstrations of wake-up with RAM retention are showcased in PS4, PS3, and PS2 states, automatically adjusting to the attainable state.

  **Note:** In this application, the Ultra-Low Power (ULP) Timer is configured as the wakeup source from the PS1.
 The Power Manager supports the following ULP peripherals as a wakeup sources during the PS1 state:
   | **ULP Peripherals Supported** |